Attract The Career You Want And Deserve

 Just like your resumé, you write about the courses you’ve taken and the education you’ve got.

 If you’ve done or are doing volunteer work, then add those to your profile as well.
 It shows a lot of character and says a lot about your personality as well.

 Your 5-7 Keywords

 Your keywords are the skills you want to shine throughout your profile.
 This is a very important thing to consider and spend some time to work on.
-Make sure you weave your keywords into your profile text, that will help you show up when others search for your specific skills.
+Make sure you weave your keywords into your profile text, which will help you show up when others search for your specific skills.

-Connect With (Former) Colleagues, Influencers And The World
+Connect With (Former) Colleagues, Influencers, And The World

 What is so great about LinkedIn, is that it makes it possible for you to find and connect with people from your past jobs, which is where I suggest you start if you’re new to LinkedIn.